 John Cifone '56

 I graduated in 1958.
 Robert Morris had an excellent reputation in business and accounting and several other fields.
-Our classes were nearly all male, and over half the class, like myself, were Korean War veterans on the G.I.
-Bill.
+Our classes were nearly all male, and over half the class, like myself, were Korean War veterans received veteran's educational benefits.
 Like a lot of the veterans in the class, I married and we were expecting our second child shortly after my graduation.
 Robert Morris had an excellent placement program, and I walked across the street after class to work from 2 to 9 p.m. at Fidelity Trust Bank.

 I did well at Robert Morris and was fortunate that the school's owner, Mr. J.R.
 McCartan, hired me for his CPA firm across from Kaufmann's.
 That was a wonderful family that did a lot for Pittsburgh and was very generous.
 They were instrumental in having Robert Morris evolve into the great college and then university that it is today.
 Greedy people would not have done that.
 They were both very community-minded.